Changes made in 2025 with help from student feedback

 The survey is available at thestudentsurvey.com and takes about 10 minutes to complete.

 Your ideas and feedback help shape Kent.
 We welcome your thoughts on all aspects of your experience.
-Completing the survey provides you with the opportunity to let us know what you think about the quality of teaching, academic and personal support and resources, so together we can continually improve the student experience.
+This is an opportunity to let us know what you think about the quality of teaching, academic and personal support and resources, so together we can continually improve the student experience.

-As a "Thank You" for your feedback, we will be holding a series of "Thank You" events with free give-aways for all students who have completed the survey.
+As a "Thank You" for your feedback, we will be holding a series of events with free giveaways for all students who have completed the survey.

 All finalist undergraduate students will also be eligible to enter for a chance to win one of 15 prizes worth up to £100.